stellenberger/setting_up_a_new_workstation/README.md

 and make sure its your default code editor by doing the `shift command p` command and then typing shell command, and selecting the `Install 'code' command`

+If it doesnt work...

+do the following and then try the previous step.

+`sudo rm /usr/local/bin/code`

 ---